fedoranimus/todoist-api/source/includes/_workflow.md

 Parameter | Description
 --------- | -----------
-commands | A list of JSON object commands.
-These commands are specified later in the documentation. token | User's API token (returned on successful login).
+commands | A list of JSON object commands, which will be processed by the server in the same order as specified in this list (so special care should be taken on this order).
+The available commands to sent are described later in the documentation. token | User's API token (returned on successful login).
 Else the session cookie is used.

 ### Commands parameters